 Artificial enteral nutrition and PN are both nutritional interventions, and nutritional outcomes should be assessed in order to determine the effectiveness of these interventions.
-Growth of all paediatric surgical patients, especially those receiving artificial nutritional support, should be monitored longitudinally using appropriate charts.
-Currently in the UK we use the UK-WHO growth charts 0-18 years which are available from the Royal College of Paediatrics and Child Health.
+Growth of all paediatric surgical patients, especially those receiving artificial nutritional support, should be monitored longitudinally using appropriate charts, currently the UK-WHO growth charts, 0-18 years available from the Royal College of Paediatrics and Child Health.